WHusssain937/Milestone-Project-4/README.md

 ## German Whips

-#### My final milestone project is based on selling german cars and browsing through reviews about the newest german cars.
+My final milestone project is based on selling german cars and browsing through reviews about the newest german cars.
+This site brings together all the aspects of the Full Stack Developer Course and is made with Django to create a functioning e-commerce site.

+If you would like to test the payment aspect of the project, please use the following:
+* Card number: 4242 4242 4242 4242
+* CVC: Any 3 digit numbers
+* Expiration Date: Any future date
+* Address: any address details

+To test the site as a superuser, you can use the following credentials to login:
+* Username: tester
+* Password: test0203

+View Deployed Site Here - [German Whips](https://german-whips.herokuapp.com/)

 #### UX